ietf-teep/architecture/draft-ietf-teep-architecture.md

 the Untrusted Application to one or more TAMs.
 The selection of which TAM to communicate with is dependent on information from the Untrusted Application and is directly related to the TA.

-When a TA developer authors a TA, the TA itself is digitally signed, protecting its integrity, but the signature also links the TA back to the signer.
-The signer is usually the TA developer, but in some cases may be another party that the TA developer trusts.
-The TA developer selects one or more TAMs through which to offer their TA(s), and communicates the TA(s) to the TAM.
+Each TA is digitally signed, protecting its integrity, and linking the TA back to the signer.
+The signer is usually the TA software author, but in some cases might be another party that the TA software author trusts, or a party to whom the code has been licensed (in which case the same code might be signed by multiple parties and distributed as if it were different TAs).

+A TA author or signer selects one or more TAMs through which to offer their TA(s), and communicates the TA(s) to the TAM.
+In this document, we use the term "TA developer" to refer to the entity that selects a TAM and publishes a signed TA to it, independent of whether the publishing entity is the TA software author or the signer or both.

 The TA developer chooses TAMs based upon the markets into which the TAM can provide access.
 There may be TAMs that provide services to specific types of devices, or device